 Investing in private market funds carries risks that differ from those that come with investing in public markets.

 - Illiquidity.
 Investors who own stock in publicly traded companies can sell at essentially any time.
 “Private market fund investments are generally considered illiquid, with an average commitment of 7-12 years.
 Although a secondary market may exist for some funds, it’s not as active as public markets,” Amin says.

 - Harvesting.
 Private market investors only realize potential returns when the fund manager “harvests” gains, which may occur when a fund sells a business it’s financing or the company goes public.
 If private market investors want or need to sell before the fund harvests its gains, they may have to do so at a discount.
 The discounted amount depends on the demand for the fund and where it is in its investment or harvest period.

-- Financial requests.
+- Binding commitments.
 Private market investors must also be prepared to meet the commitments they make.
 When a fund manager requests money, investors are legally obligated to provide it.

 - Fees.
 Funds typically charge both a management fee, which is a fixed percentage of the committed capital of the fund, and a performance fee, which is a share of the profits.

-While Amin encourages all qualified investors to consider private market investments, he cautions it’s important to invest in appropriate funds.
-“There’s a very high dispersion of returns between the good fund managers and the not-so-good managers,” Amin explains.
-He and his colleagues follow a thorough process to understand potential risks before making a fund available to U.S. Bank Wealth Management clients.
+While Amin encourages all qualified investors to consider private market investments, he highlights the importance of manager selection.
+Investors committing to a private market fund are committing to a team of professionals.
+“There’s a very high dispersion of returns between the good fund managers and the not-so-good managers,” he explains.

 Private market investments can play an important role in portfolio diversification and can offer attractive absolute and risk-adjusted returns over the long term.
 Investors should be careful, however, due to identified risks, and variations in private market manager experience.
 An experienced and diligent private markets team can help individual investors navigate the landscape and identify appropriate high-potential opportunities.